Skip to main content

 Overview

-6. At the end of November 2023, there were about 4.3 million beneficiaries of temporary protection in the EU+ who fled Ukraine following Russia’s full-scale invasion.
-Notably, Czechia hosted the most beneficiaries per capita, followed by Estonia, Bulgaria, Lithuania and Poland.
+6. At the end of March 2024, about 4.3 million persons were benefiting from temporary protection in the EU+ after fleeing Russia’s full-scale invasion of Ukraine.
+Most beneficiaries were hosted by Germany and Poland, but Czechia hosted the most beneficiaries per capita.

 Applications